typescript-tea/core/guide/tutorial.md

 - `Home` - This is a string that identifies this effect manager.
 - `ProgramAction` - This is the same action type as the program is using.
 - `SelfAction` - Actions defined for internal use in the effect manager.
-- `State` - This is state used internally in the effect manager.
+- `SelfState` - This is state used internally in the effect manager.
+- `MyCmd` - The type of command that this effect manager handles, usually a union type.
+- `MySub` - The type of subscription that this effect manager handles, usually a union type.

 The `Home` string is just used by the runtime to know where to send the `Cmd<Acion>` objects returned by `init()` and `update()`.
 All `Cmd<Action>` objects have a `home` field that is set to this string.
 It is up to each effect manager to produce objects with its own home string.
 Note that `State` is not the program's state but an internal state that the effect manager may use if it needs to keep state.